PrashantKhamkar/Smart-Contact-Manager/README.md

 # Smart-Contact-Manager
-This is the smart contact manager
+This is the smart contact manager.
 Smart Contact Manager